aarushsinghal56/New-Hangman/README.md

 Welcome to the ultimate Hangman game!
 This isn't just your classic word-guessing game; it's a full-featured, real-time multiplayer experience with multiple game modes, built entirely with HTML, Tailwind CSS, and Firebase.

-(Note: Replace the src above with a link to a screenshot of your game!)

 ✨ Core Features

 3-in-1 Game Modes: